Künstlersekretariat - Astrid Schoerke

 Already at a very young age, the Swiss Christian Poltéra gravitated to the cello.
 He began his studies with Nancy Chumachenco and then continued with Boris Pergamenschikov and Heinrich Schiff in Salzburg and Vienna.
 In 2004, he was awarded the Borletti-Buitoni Prize and named BBC New Generation Artist.
 As a Rising Star two years later, he was able to present himself to audiences in all the great European concert halls.

 Invitations from renowned orchestras take him all over the world.
-He has made guest appearances with the Leipzig Gewandhaus Orchestra, the Los Angeles and Oslo Philharmonic Orchestras, the BBC Symphony Orchestra, the Bamberg Symphony Orchestra, the Orchester de Paris, the Vienna Symphony Orchestra, the Munich Philharmonic, the Orchestra dell’Accademia Nazionale di Santa Cecilia, the Chamber Orchestra of Europe, the Tonhalle Orchestra Zurich, the Rotterdam Philharmonic Orchestra and the Seoul Philharmonic.
+He has made guest appearances with the Leipzig Gewandhaus Orchestra, Los Angeles and Oslo Philharmonic Orchestras, BBC Symphony Orchestra, Bamberg Symphony Orchestra, Orchestre de Paris, Vienna Symphony Orchestra, Munich Philharmonic, Orchestra dell’Accademia Nazionale di Santa Cecilia, Chamber Orchestra of Europe, Tonhalle Orchestra Zurich, Rotterdam Philharmonic Orchestra and Seoul Philharmonic.
 His conducting partners have included Riccardo Chailly, Christoph von Dohnányi, Bernard Haitink, John Eliot Gardiner, Philippe Herreweghe, Paavo Järvi and Andris Nelsons.

-In addition to his solo career, Christian Poltéra devotes himself to chamber music.
-A number of recordings (Bach, Mozart, Beethoven, Schubert, Hindemith, Schoenberg) document the unique interplay of the unsurpassed Zimmermann Trio with Frank Peter Zimmermann and Antoine Tamestit.
-In a trio with Esther Hoppe and Ronald Brautigam, he plays historically-informed or modern programs in European centers such as Edinburgh, Amsterdam and Zurich.
-In addition, he performs with colleagues such as Mitsuko Uchida, Gidon Kremer, Lars Vogt, Leif Ove Andsnes and Kathryn Stott, as well as with the Hagen, Belcea, Auryn and Zehetmair string quartets.
+In addition to his solo career, Poltéra devotes himself to chamber music.
+A number of recordings (Bach, Mozart, Beethoven, Schubert, Hindemith, Schoenberg) document the unique interplay of the Trio Zimmermann with Frank Peter Zimmermann and Antoine Tamestit.
+In a piano trio with Esther Hoppe and Ronald Brautigam, he plays historically informed or modern programs in European centers such as Edinburgh, Amsterdam, London and Zurich.
+In addition, he performed and still performs with colleagues such as Mitsuko Uchida, Isabelle Faust, Sharon Kam, Lars Vogt, Leif Ove Andsnes and Kathryn Stott, as well as with the Chiaroscuro, Gringolts, Hagen, Auryn and Zehetmair string quartets.
+He was Artist in Residence at the Schwetzinger Festspiele where he programmed and played three chamber music concerts.

 Christian Poltéra’s much acclaimed recordings reflect his versatile and extensive repertoire.
-Among the award-winning CD recordings (awarded the BBC Music Award, Gramophone Choice, and Diapson D’Or de l’année) are the cello concertos of Dvořák, Walton, Ligeti, Barber, Dutilleux, Lutosławski, Honegger, Hindemith, Shostakovich, Martinů and Martin, as well as sonatas of Mendelssohn, Fauré and Saint-Saëns.
-Recently, Poltéra recorded the Haydn cello concerti with the Munich Chamber Orchestra as well as Schoenberg’s Verklärte Nacht, a recording with Isabelle Faust and friends.
+Among the award-winning (BBC Music Award, Gramophone Choice, Diapason D’Or) CD recordings with BIS are the cello concertos of Haydn, Dvořák, Walton, Ligeti, Barber, Dutilleux, Lutosławski, Honegger, Hindemith, Shostakovich, Martinů and Martin, as well as sonatas of Mendelssohn, Fauré and Saint-Saëns.
+In 2024, an album dedicated to Sergei Prokofiev, that features Juho Pohjonen and the Sinfonia Lahti under the direction of Anja Bihlmaier has been released, as well as a recording with Ronald Brautigam and Brahms’ sonatas.
+For the latter, Poltéra was once again awarded the Diapason d’or de l’Année in the same year.

 Among the many high points of an illustrious career, Gustav Rivinius has performed with the Bavarian Radio Symphony Orchestra, conducted by Lorin Maazel, Ingo Metzmacher and Hans Zender.
-In celebrations marking the re-opening of the Spanish Hall at Prague Castle, Gustav Rivinius joined the Czech Philharmonic Orchestra under Vaclav Neumann, and in a gala marking the 50th anniversary of the Bamberg Symphony Orchestra, where he has since been invited back as soloist many times.
+In celebrations marking the re-opening of the Spanish Hall at Prague Castle, Gustav Rivinius joined the Czech Philharmonic Orchestra under Vaclav Neumann.
+For the gala marking the 50th anniversary of the Bamberg Symphony Orchestra, he returned after several invitations for Beethoven’s Triple Concerto together with Antje Weithaas and Lars Vogt under the direction of Horst Stein.

-In the US, Gustav Rivinius has performed with the Pittsburgh Symphony Orchestra and with orchestras in Saint Louis, Cincinnati, Washington D.C. and with the Houston Symphony.
-In Tokyo, he took the stage with the Moscow Philharmonic, in Seoul with the KBS Symphony Orchestra and in Beijing with the National Ballet Orchestra.
+In the US, he has performed with the Pittsburgh Symphony Orchestra and with orchestras in Saint Louis, Cincinnati, Washington D.C. as well as with the Houston Symphony.
+In Seoul, he performed with the KBS Symphony Orchestra and in Beijing with the National Ballet Orchestra.
 He has worked together with conductors such as Marek Janowski, Christoph Eschenbach and Dmitri Kitajenko.
-He has also played alongside orchestras of Lisbon, Toulouse, Lyon, the Helsinki Philharmonic and the Swedish Radio Orchestra, as well as in Lucerne with the Tonhalle Orchester Zürich.
-Gustav Rivinius has appeared with all of Germany’s radio symphony orchestras as well as with the Deutsches Symphonie-Orchester, the Leipziger Gewandhausorchester and the Konzerthaus Orchester Berlin.
+He has also played alongside orchestras of Lisbon, Toulouse, Lyon, the Helsinki Philharmonic and the Swedish Radio Orchestra, as well as in Lucerne and with the Tonhalle Orchester Zürich.
+Gustav Rivinius has appeared with all of Germany’s radio symphony orchestras as well as with the Deutsches Symphonie-Orchester Berlin, the Leipziger Gewandhausorchester and the Konzerthaus Orchester Berlin.
+In June 2025, he played the world premiere of Roland Kunz’s Cello Concerto Amber Concerto with RSO Saarbrücken Kaiserslautern.

-Along with his solo work, Gustav Rivinius devotes himself chamber music.
-He plays regularly alongside his brothers in the Rivinius Piano Quartet and does recitals with his brother Paul at the piano.
-Gustav Rivinius is also an annual participant in the Heimbach Spannungen festival, where he performs alongside his muscial friends Lars Vogt, Christian Tetzlaff, Antje Weithaas, Isabelle Faust and Sharon Kam, and in numerous festival CD recordings.
+Along with his solo work, Gustav Rivinius devotes himself to chamber music.
+He plays regularly alongside his brothers in the Rivinius Piano Quartet and in recitals with his brother Paul at the piano.
+Gustav Rivinius is also an annual participant in the Heimbach Spannungen festival, where he performed and performs alongside his muscial friends Lars Vogt, Christian Tetzlaff, Antje Weithaas, Isabelle Faust and Sharon Kam, and on numerous festival CD recordings.

 Rivinius founded the Gasparo da Saló Trio, the Bartholdy String Quintet and the Tammuz Piano Quartet, which recorded both piano quartets by composer George Enescu for the cpo label.
 This label also released Gustav Rivinius’ performance of the Cello Concerto by Ermanno Wolf-Ferrari accompanied by the Frankfurt Radio Sympony Orchstra under Alan Francis, and Henze’s Ode to the West Wind featuring the RSO Saarbrücken conducted by Stanislaw Skrowaczewki was released by Arte Nova.
 Gustav Rivinius recorded the Brahms Clarinet Trio along with Sharon Kam and Martin Helmchen for Berlin Classics.

 For many years Gustav Rivinius has been a Professor at the University of Music in Saarbrücken.
-He is co-founder of the Kammermusiktage Mettlach and thus has been influencing the musical landscape of his native Saarland for over 30 years.
-He teaches a number of masterclasses regularly, including at the Schleswig-Holstein Music Festival, and is a regular juror at major music competitions, including the 2011 International Tchaikovsky Competition in Moscow.
+He is co-founder of the Kammermusiktage Mettlach and thus has influenced the musical landscape of his native Saarland for over 30 years.
+He teaches a number of masterclassesand is a regular juror at major music competitions, including the 2011 International Tchaikovsky Competition in Moscow.

-In just his mid-20s, Wagner is a scholarship recipient of the Anne-Sophie Mutter Foundation and an ECHO Klassik winner, 2022 he was furthermore awarded the Opus Klassik as Young Talent of the Year.
-He is also a prize-winner in almost all double bass competitions, such as the Bradetich Foundation International Double Bass Solo Competition, as well as the ARD International Music Competition and the Eurovision Young Musicians Competition, among others.
+Dominik Wagner is a scholarship recipient of the Anne-Sophie Mutter Foundation and has also won prizes in many leading double bass competitions, including the Bradetich Foundation International Double Bass Solo Competition, the ARD International Music Competition, the Fanny Mendelssohn Prize and the Eurovision Young Musicians Competition.

-Dominik Wagner has already performed with renowned orchestras such as the Bavarian Radio Symphony Orchestra, the WDR Symphony Orchestra or the Deutsche Kammerphilharmonie Bremen and in concert halls in Vienna (Musikverein and Konzerthaus), Berlin (Konzerthaus), Munich (Herkulessaal) and Hamburg (Elbphilharmonie), among others.
-He is associated with the Württemberg Chamber Orchestra as a Young Artist.
+He has already performed with renowned orchestras such as the Camarata Salzburg, Bavarian Radio Symphony Orchestra, the WDR Symphony Orchestra, the Zurich Chamber Orchestra or the Deutsche Kammerphilharmonie Bremen and in concert halls in New York (Carnegie Hall), Berlin (Konzerthaus), Vienna (Musikverein and Konzerthaus), Munich (Herkulessaal) and Hamburg (Elbphilharmonie), among others.
+He was associated with the Wurttemberg Chamber Orchestra as a Young Artist and still performs with them regularly.
+The Nikolaisaal Potsdam is currently presenting him as their debut artist.
+In Milano he also debuts with Nino Rota’s Divertimento Concertante as well as with his program for double bass quartet.
+Wagner is a regular guest in the US with orchestral concerts, solo recitals, chamber music and master classes.

-In addition to his solo activities, Dominik is a passionate chamber musician and is constantly searching for new timbres through new orchestrations.
-This has resulted in a duo with jazz double bassist Georg Breinschmid, as well as a clarinet trio with Vera Karner and Aurelia Visovan.
-With the latter he won, among others, the Fanny Mendelssohn-Förderpreis.
+In addition to his solo activities, Wagner is a passionate chamber musician and is constantly searching for innovative timbres through new orchestrations.
+This led to a cooperation with jazz double bassist Georg Breinschmid, whose concerto for two double basses the two will premiere in February 2026.
+Other exciting formations include a trio with Sebastian Manz (clarinet) and Danae Dörken (piano), a duo with Aurelia Vișovan (harpsichord), and a duo with Laura Lootens (guitar).

-Born in 1993, Marc Gruber discovered the horn at the age of 4.
-Now, twenty five years later, he stands as a model of virtuosic, timeless interpretations and richly nuanced performances.
+Marc Gruber discovered the horn at the age of 4.
+Now, thirty years later, he stands as a model of virtuosic, timeless interpretations and richly nuanced performances.

-As a soloist, Marc Gruber has appeared with the Bavarian and Frankfurt Radio Symphony Orchestra, the Prague Radio Orchestra, the Düsseldorfer Symphony and the Württembergische Philharmonie Reutlingen.
+As a soloist, Marc Gruber appeared with the Bochum Symphony Orchestra, Bavarian and Frankfurt Radio Symphony Orchestras, the Prague Radio Orchestra, the Düsseldorf Symphony Orchestra, the Magdeburg Philharmonic Orchestra, the Niederrheinische Philharmonic Orchestra, the Bilkent Symphony OrchestraAnkara, the Philharmonic Orchestra of North Macedonia as well as the Württembergische Philharmonie Reutlingen.
 With this orchestra, he made his debut recording performing Mozart’s Sinfonia Concertante for four solo winds and orchestra.
-In summer 2018, Marc Gruber made his debut with the Deutsches Symphonie-Orchester Berlin under Antonio Méndez as part of the Debut in Deutschland Kultur series, performing Glière’s Horn Concerto.
+In summer 2018, Marc Gruber made his debut with the Deutsches Symphonie-Orchester Berlin under Antonio Méndez as part of the Debut im Deutschlandfunk Kultur series, performing Glière’s Horn Concerto.
 In May 2022 he stepped in at German Hornsound for the world premiere of Erkki-Sven Tüür’s Symphony No. 10 Æris for four horns and orchestra in Bochum.
-Further performances are planned in Lithuania and China, among others.
+He performed Ethyl Smyth’s Concerto for Violin, Horn and Orchestra with the Brucknerorchester and Francesca Dega under Markus Poschner in Linz in 2024/2025.

-Gruber is a permanent member of the Monet Quintett, which received a scholarship from the German Music Competition 2016 and was awarded a special prize.
+He is a permanent member of the Monet Quintett, which received a scholarship from the German Music Competition 2016 and was awarded a special prize.
 In 2017, the quintet was a laureate at the Lyon International Chamber Music Competition and has since performed all over Germany and Europe.
-The quintet released its debut recording on the CAvi-music label, featuring works from Dubugnon, Taffanel, Holst and Françaix.
-As a chamber musician, Marc Gruber has performed with renowned ensembles and soloists such as the Schumann Quartett, the Linos Ensemble, the Mannheim String Quartet and hr-Brass at national and international festivals.
+The musicians released their debut recording on the CAvi-music label, featuring works from Dubugnon, Taffanel, Holst and Françaix.
+As a chamber musician, Marc Gruber has also performed with renowned ensembles and soloists such as the Schumann Quartett, the Linos Ensemble, the Mannheim String Quartet and hr-Brass at national and international festivals.

 Marc Gruber was a young student of Professor Joachim Pöltl in Düsseldorf and then continued studies with Professor Paul van Zelm in Cologne.
 Further tutelage came from Hermann Baumann, Erich Penzel, Prof. Christian Lampert and Froydis Ree Wekre.